 - regular financial reporting and audit obligations

 Budget negotiation is conducted by the PI/PI's department.
-The budget should include the University's Facility and Administrative rate (also known as indirect cost rate) for Industrial and Commercial Grants and Contracts applied on a Modified Total Direct Cost (MTDC) basis, unless a waiver of those costs has been approved by the applicable Dean's office (or designee) or the sponsor has a written policy dictating limitations, which should be forwarded to your Clinical and Corporate Contract officer.
+The budget should include the University's Facility and Administrative rate (also known as indirect cost rate) for Industrial and Commercial Grants and Contracts applied on a Modified Total Direct Cost (MTDC) basis, unless a waiver of those costs has been approved by the applicable Senior Vice Chancellor’s office or the sponsor has a written published policy dictating limitations, which should be forwarded to your Clinical and Corporate Contract officer.

 Important tips for corporate funded agreements: